 Boulder-Lhasa Sister City Project (BLSCP) is a non-profit 501(c)(3) public charity formed in 1986

-in health care, education, environment, technology, and culture.
+culture & art.
 Boulder is Tibet's only sister city in the United States.
 Lhasa is

-one of Boulder's six
+one of Boulder's

-official sister cities, authorized by the Boulder City Council. |
+ten official sister cities, authorized by the Boulder City Council. |

 |